A complete theory of the Clifford commutant

 For example, when the vector $ v $ satisfies $ |v| = 2 $, the corresponding primitive Pauli monomial reduces to a swap operator.
 Given a binary vector, denoted as $ v_{i,j} $, with non-zero $ i $-th and $ j $-th components, we define $T_{(i\,j)} \coloneqq \Omega(v_{i,j})$, where $ T_{(i\,j)} $ is the swap operator between the $ i $-th and $ j $-th tensor copy.
 Thus, primitive Pauli monomials generalize swap operators to vectors with higher Hamming weight.

 For the vector $ (1,1,1,1,0,\dots,0) $, the corresponding Pauli monomial coincides with the projector

-originally introduced in Ref.~\cite{zhu2016cliffordgroupfailsgracefully}, during the early stages of understanding the Clifford group commutant.
-Specifically, such an operator, together with permutation (which generates the commutant of the unitary group~\cite{collins_moments_2003,collins_integration_2006}), has been shown to be the sole element required to \emph{gracefully} generate the $ k=4 $-th commutant of the Clifford group.
+originally introduced in Ref.~\cite{zhu_clifford_2016}, during the early stages of understanding the Clifford group commutant.
+Specifically, such an operator, together with all permutations (which generate the commutant of the unitary group~\cite{collins_moments_2003,collins_integration_2006}), has been shown to be the sole element required to \emph{gracefully} generate the $ k=4 $-th commutant of the Clifford group.

 Our first main result is that only two additional primitive Pauli monomials, besides $ \Omega(v_4) $ and permutation operators, suffice to \emph{gracefully} generate the full commutant for any $ k \in \mathbb{N}$.
 This will be the focus of the following theorem. \begin{theorem*}[Algebraic structure of the commutant.
 Informal version of \cref{th:algebraicstructurecommutantofclifford}] Let $n,k\in\mathbb{N}$.
 Let $\Omega_l$ be the primitive Pauli monomial associated to $(\underbrace{1,\dots,1}_{\text{$l$ times}},0, \cdots,0)$.
 The following facts hold: \begin{enumerate}[label=(\Alph*)] \item The $k$-th order commutant of the Clifford group is generated, up to permutations, by $\Omega_4$, $\Omega_6$, and, if $k$ is divisible by $4$, also $\Omega_k$, referred to as \emph{fundamental primitive} Pauli monomials.